idosekely/python-lessons/python_course.md

 * Input-Output
 * Exercise - Input and Output

-Lesson 2 - Control flow
+Lesson 2 - Flow control
 -----------------------
 * how to make a decision in a code?
 * how to make multiple decisions?